Edw590/AdvancedCommandsDetection/README.md

 ## How it works
 The `ACD.Main()` function outputs a list of detected commands in a given sentence of words.
 For example, give it (without the punctuation, as Speech Recognition engines don't put it, so it's not used here and must not be present): `"turn it on. turn on the wifi, and and the airplane mode, get it it on. no, don't turn it on. turn off airplane mode and also the wifi, please."` - this string will make the module output orders to (in order of given commands), request an explanation of the first "it" (which has no meaning), turn on the Wi-Fi, then turn off the airplane mode, and also the Wi-Fi.
 And it does: `"-10, 4.00001, 11.00002, 4.00002"`, which means the same, according to the way the module works.

+Take a look at main.go to know how to actually use this.
+You need to call a function to prepare the library - you give it commands, it stores them, and then you call `ACD.Main()` how many times you want with different command strings and the commands you told it to store will be used to detect commands in the given string.

 ### - How the engine works
 Each word of the provided sentence is compared to all commands' `main_words` list.
 Those are the words that trigger the command detection.
 There are also the rest of the command words (`words_list`).
 For example, for the reboot command: